 As Vogue Business recently put it “From Net-a-Porter to Saks, the marketplace model is taking over fashion “

-Our guest speaker was Christina Daniels, New Business Executive for online platform ASOS Marketplace.
-Christina shared with us her top tips on what to consider if planning to sell on an online marketplace, and how to increase sales.
+Below are some useful tips from Christina Daniels, formerly a New Business Executive for online platform ASOS Marketplace, on what to consider if planning to sell on an online marketplace, and how to increase sales.